 A new flag for Birmingham

-The City of Birmingham, England’s second city and the largest local authority in Europe, has formally launched a flag competition for a design to be registered with the Flag Institute.
+The City of Birmingham, England’s second city and Europe’s largest local authority, has formally launched a competition to design a flag for registration with with the Flag Institute.

 Deputy Lord Mayor Cllr Mike Leddy, chair of the Birmingham Flag Project Team, said:

-Supporting the competition on behalf of the Flag Institute is Communities Vexillologist Philip Tibbetts.
-Philip Tibbetts said:
+Supporting the competition on behalf of the Flag Institute, Communities Vexillologist Philip Tibbetts said:

 , , ,